Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment

 \begin{proof} Suppose agent $i$ is in cluster $C_j$ of the generated partition.
 Agent $i$ will be selected in $W$ if and only if its score is among the top $t_j$ scores from agents in $C_j$.
 Therefore agent $i$ can manipulate either by increasing $t_j$ or by increasing its score relative to other agents in $C_j$ given by agents outside $C_j$.
 Since agent $i$ cannot affect the latter, the only way it can manipulate is by increasing $t_j$.
 We argue that agent $i$ cannot change its \emph{expected} $t_j$ by changing its valuation $v_i$ for agents outside the cluster.
 Note that $i$ contributes a probability weight of $1/n$ to agents outside $C_j$ and zero probability weight to agents in $C_j$.
 Hence it cannot affect the value $x_j$ of cluster $C_j$.
 As $s_j$ is derived from $x_j$, agent $i$ cannot affect $s_j$.

-As Theorem~\ref{allocationWorks} shows, the expected value of $t_{j}$ will be $s_{j}$ (and its value is either $\floor{s_j}$ or $\ceil{s_j}$, in the unique probabilities that make the expected value $s_{j}$).
+As we will show in our analysis of \allocshares, specifically Theorem \ref{allocationWorks}, the expected value of $t_{j}$ will be $s_{j}$ (and its value is either $\floor{s_j}$ or $\ceil{s_j}$, in the unique probabilities that make the expected value $s_{j}$).
 Since any agent in cluster $C_j$ that changes its report does not affect $s_{j}$, it does not affect the expected $t_j$, nor the respective probabilities of getting $\floor{s_j}$ and $\ceil{s_j}$.
 Hence, agent $i$ cannot manipulate by either increasing the $t_j$ of his cluster or by increasing his score relative to the agents in $C_j$.
-Therefore, ExactDollarPartition is strategyproof.
+Therefore, \edp is strategyproof.

 \end{proof}